olahallvall/FlowDance/README.md

 - Moving away from strong consistency to eventual consistency using the Compensating Transaction pattern.
 - Replace System.Transactions class TransactionScope with FlowDance's CompensationScope.

-FlowDance consist of a Client library and back-end service based on RabbitMQ and Azure Functions.
+FlowDance consist of a Client library and back-end service based on RabbitMQ and Microsoft Azure Durable Functions.

 # You need
 * Visual Studio 2022 or later